-SuccessFactors, Fieldglass, Concur, Ariba, are not all integrated to S/4HANA.
+SuccessFactors, Fieldglass, Concur, Ariba are not all integrated into S/4HANA.
 SAP states that they all sit on the same database!
 That is untrue.
 However, again, with how SAP treats time when it makes statements, SAP may be saying this will be true 5-10 years from now.
 If the projections can be unlimited across the timeline, then anything can be said to be true.

 Secondly, outside of S/4HANA Finance, S/4HANA does not exist as it is not released.
 (I have a future article on this as some consulting companies are proposing to clients that version 1511 is a completed product) An ancient Chinese proverb says that “You cannot be integrated into an application which does not exist — grasshopper.”

 *One commenter stated that by using a slide from S/4HANA, I appeared to confuse S/4HANA with HANA.
 This slide, while about S/4HANA, is also about HANA itself as it proposes that all these applications are integrated on SAP HANA.
 That is incorrect.
 It is the exact opposite of what this slide presents in real life.